SAP Afaria: History

 XcelleNet originally developed the product that would eventually become Afaria, releasing the first version, called SessionXpress, in 1997.
 It was the first product of the company’s Net-Essentials product suite, and allowed system administrators to remotely manage client systems, including disks, files and sessions.
 XcelleNet renamed the product to RemoteWare Express later that same year (1997), to CONNECT:Manage in 1999, and finally to Afaria in 2000.

 Sterling Commerce acquired XcelleNet in 1998, renaming the software CONNECT:Manage (and the group Sterling Commerce Managed Systems Division), but then divested itself a year later.
 XcelleNet, Inc. became an independent, privately held company in February 2000, and released version 3.5 of the product in May 2000, as Afaria for Handhelds, and version 4.0 in June 2000 as Afaria.

 Network Computing magazine awarded its Editors Choice award to Afaria version 3.4 in July 2000, and version 4.51 in February 2002.

 Sybase acquired XcelleNet in 2004.
 In 2012, Sybase Afaria became SAP Afaria, following the acquisition of Sybase by SAP.

-Market intelligence firm International Data Corporation (IDC) first recognized Afaria as the leader in mobile device management in June 2001, and has continued to do so every year since, through 2011.
-In 2011, Gartner identified Afaria as one of the top mobile device management platforms in the first Gartner Magic Quadrant report on the mobile device management market.

-In the Gartner Quadrant for MDM of June 2014 SAP Afaria is in the Challengers Quadrant.